mavolin/adam/CONTRIBUTING.md

 #### Table-Driven Tests

 If there is a single table, it should be called `testCases`, multiple use the name `{{type}}Cases`, e.g. `successCases` and `failureCases`, for tests that test the output for a valid input (a success case), and those that aim to provoke an error (a failure case) and therefore work different from a success case.
-The same goes if there is a table that's only testing a portion of a function, and multiple non-table-driven tests in addition.
+The same applies if there is a table that's only testing a portion of a function, and multiple non-table-driven tests in addition.

 The structs used in tables should always anonymous.